vaul-ulaval/vscode_ros2_workspace/README.md

 ### Clone your repo

-Now you can clone your repo as normal
+Now you can clone your repo as normal:

 ![template_download](https://user-images.githubusercontent.com/6098197/91332342-e4e0f680-e780-11ea-9525-49b0afa0e4bb.png)

+Then use `git submodule update --init --recursive` in your repository to update the submodules repositories.

 ### Open it in vscode